Thanks to my daughter Kathy for naming this blog.

 > To improve fairness for all citizens in representative government, taxation, accumulation of wealth and treatment under the law.

-> To take responsibility to future generations for our government debt, our climate and the health of the environment.
+> To take responsibility for our government debt, our climate and the health of the environment, instead of putting these burdens on future generations.

 > To have more empathy for those citizens struggling to find prosperity, and for potential immigrants seeking a better life in this country.